Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Tutorial/Phase1.md

 <img src="Images/first_run.png" width = "700"/>
 </p>

 In this view, you will also see the real-time visualizations we discussed before shown on top of the camera's view.
 In the top right corner of the window, you can see a visualization control panel, through which you can enable or disable visualizations for individual labelers.
-That said, we currently have no foreground objects in the Scene yet, so no bounding boxes or semantic segmentations will be displayed.
+That said, we currently have no foreground objects in the Scene yet, so no bounding boxes or semantic segmentation overlays will be displayed.

 Note that disabling visualizations for a labeler does not affect your generated data.
 The annotations from all labelers that are active before running the simulation will continue to be recorded and will appear in the output data.